kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(f\) At any time, the Administrator may amend a training center certificate—

 \(1\) On the Administrator's own initiative, under section 609 of the Federal Aviation Act of 1958 (49 U.S.C.
-1429), as amended, and part 13 of this chapter; or
+1429), as amended, and [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md|part 13 of this chapter]]; or

 \(2\) Upon timely application by the certificate holder.